Colorado Springs, Colorado

 Colorado Springs has been named one of the fittest cities in the nation, and there are plenty of places to enjoy the outdoors.
 The city has a handful of 18-hole golf courses, and nearby Pike National Forest provides opportunities for hiking, camping, rafting, fishing and cross-country skiing.
 And, of course, one can always hike along the Barr National Recreation Trail to the top of 14,115 foot tall Pikes Peak.
 Or one can be sensible and just drive to the top via the beautiful Pikes Peak Highway.

 The Citadel and Chapel Hills are the two large shopping malls, but retailers are all over town.
 Although this is not a foodie city, dining choices are wide enough meet most desires.
 Some eateries and retailers allow dogs.

 The city has two primary hospitals, one of which, Centura Health-Penrose St. Francis (two locations with combined 525 beds) is award-winning.
 In fact, it has been named a Top 50 Hospital for several years running.
 It is accredited by the Joint Commission and Medicare patients are accepted.
 The Colorado Springs Senior Health Center is a non-profit facility that offers specialized medical care to low income seniors.
 For military retirees, the city has a VA outpatient clinic, but the nearest VA hospital is in Denver, 65 miles to the north.

-The beautiful 17,000 sq. ft.
-Colorado Springs Senior Center is award-winning and provides services to people age 55 or better.
+The beautiful 23,000 square foot Colorado Springs Senior Center is award-winning and provides services to people age 55 or better.
 It has an art gallery, a ceramics room, a computer lab, an exercise room and more.
 Activities include movies, dances, safe driving classes, tax assistance, coffee get-togethers, cookouts, congregate noon meals and more.
 It also has a newcomers' orientation program, a "magnification station," a farmers market and a medical clinic.

 Mountain Metro is the public bus system (wheelchair accessible) and runs throughout the city.
-The adult fare is $1.75, but people age 60+ ride for $.85.
 A para-transit service is also available.
 The city has a regional airport, but the closest international airport is in Denver, 65 miles away.